bbauska/zombiePolitics/README.md

 on those marginalized by class and color.
 The road to recovery must itself with new social movements willing to take risks and that embrace a vision of a democ­ racy that is on the side of children, particularly young children in need.
-It must enable the conditions for youth to learn-to “grow,” as _Iohn Dewey once insisted, as engaged social actors more alive to their responsibilities to fixture generations than contemporary adult society has proven itself willing to be for them.
+It must enable the conditions for youth to learn-to "grow," as _Iohn Dewey once insisted, as engaged social actors more alive to their responsibilities to fixture generations than contemporary adult society has proven itself willing to be for them.</p>

-Zero Tolerance Policies
+<h3>Zero Tolerance Policies<br>
-and the Death of Reason Schools and the Pedagogy of Punishment
+and the Death of Reason Schools and the Pedagogy of Punishment</h3>

-The shift to a society now governed through crime,1 market-driven values, and the politics of disposability has radically transformed the public school as a site for a civic and critical education.
+<p>The shift to a society now governed through crime,1 market-driven values, and
+the politics of disposability has radically transformed the public school as a site for a civic and critical education.
 One major effect can be seen in the increasingly popular practice of organizing schools through disciplinary practices that closely